Differential Geometry of Contextuality: Applications

-with the non-contextual fraction NCF and the contextual fraction CF satisfying $\text{NCF}+\text{CF}=1$, $p_{NC}$ being the probability of a non-contextual theory and $p_{SC}$ being the probability of a strong contextual theory.
-It must satisfy the sum property of probability
+with the noncontextual fraction (NCF) and the contextual fraction (CF), where $p_{NC}$ represents the probabilistic distribution of a noncontextual model, and $p_{SC}$ represents the probabilistic distribution of a strong contextual model, the part without any noncontextual contribution.
+For the definition of CF and NCF, we seek to maximize the quantity of NCF among the set of distributions in the ontic variables $\mu$ that can be used.
+Even with the maximization of NCF, the distributions $p_{NC}$ and $p_{SC}$ are not uniquely defined.
+The fractions also satisfy the sum property of probability